NYP-AI/Learning-Materials/README.md

-# 🧰 Welcome to NYP AI's Learning Content Repository 🧰
+# 🧰 Welcome to NYP AI's Content Repository 🧰

 # Slides
 All slides can be found @